I confirm that I work for Colorado Christian University and that I have been given the task by its management to manage this profile.

 Work Environment

-As a remote position, this role works primarily with CCU-issued technology tools such as laptops, webcams, microphones, and a learning management system from their home office.
 While performing the duties of this job, you may be required to walk, stand, sit, reach with hands and arms, balance, stoop, speak with clarity, and have appropriate vision and hearing capabilities.
-You may be required to work occasional irregular hours, including some nights and weekends.
-Colorado Christian University expects all faculty and staff who live in or near Denver to become a part of the University community by participating in activities and events that occur on the campus throughout the year, which may occur during evenings and weekends.
-Candidates residing beyond metro Denver or outside of Colorado are exempted from this expectation
+The employee must occasionally lift and/or move up to 25 pounds.
+The employee may work occasional irregular hours, including some nights and weekends.
+Regular public presentations to students, parents, and external constituents required.
+Colorado Christian University expects all faculty and staff to become a part of the University community by participating in activities and events that occur on the campus throughout the year, which may occur during evenings and weekends.

 What we offer our employees:

 We offer competitive compensation and benefits packages to all employees.
-Our benefits package includes: a tuition waiver program, excellent healthcare, generous paid time off, a matching 403(b) retirement plan, and additional organizational paid benefits and voluntary benefit offerings.
-Pay and benefits will be discussed in more detail as candidates progress through the interview process.
-Faculty pay will be assigned by rank at a range of $70,000 to $80,000.
+Our benefit package includes: a tuition waiver program, excellent healthcare, generous paid time off, matching 403(b) retirement plan, and additional organizational paid benefits and voluntary benefit offerings.
+The Assistant Dean of the School of Counselig pay will be assigned by rank at a range of $80,000 - $90,000 annually.
 Pay is assigned by reviewing a combination of job-related factors that may include: internal/external pay equity, the salary structure/pay grade, or a candidate’s qualifications/experience for the job.
 A wage range posted is not a guarantee of a specific wage and CCU reserves the right to make pay decisions based on economic and equity considerations.
 CCU does not determine pay based on sex or any other protected status.
+Pay and benefits will be discussed in more detail as candidates progress through the interview process.

 Spiritual Requirements